Researchers reveal how high fitness levels can reduce death risk from cardiovascular disease in men | www.lokmattimes.com

 Researchers reveal how high fitness levels can reduce death risk from cardiovascular disease in men

-Washington [US], April 27 : In men with high blood pressure, being fit may lower their risk of dying ...
+Washington [US], April 30 : Being healthy may reduce the chance of dying from cardiovascular disease in men with ...

-Washington [US], April 27 : In men with high blood pressure, being fit may lower their risk of dying from cardiovascular disease.
-This conclusion comes from a 29-year study.
+Washington [US], April 30 : Being healthy may reduce the chance of dying from cardiovascular disease in men with high blood pressure.
+This finding is the result of a 29-year investigation.

-The findings of the study were published today in the European Journal of Preventive Cardiology, a journal of the ESC.
+The study's findings were published today in the European Journal of Preventive Cardiology, an ESC journal.

-"This was the first study to evaluate the joint effects of fitness and blood pressure on the risk of dying from cardiovascular disease," said study author Professor Jari Laukkanen of the University of Eastern Finland, Kuopio, Finland.
-"The results suggest that being fit helps protect against some of the negative effects of high blood pressure."
+"This was the first study to evaluate the joint effects of fitness and blood pressure on the risk of dying from cardiovascular disease," study author Professor Jari Laukkanen of the University of Eastern Finland in Kuopio, Finland, said.
+"The findings suggest that physical activity may help avoid some of the negative effects of high blood pressure."

 The study included 2,280 men aged 42 to 61 years living in eastern Finland and enrolled in the Kuopio Ischaemic Heart Disease Risk Factor Study.
 Baseline measurements were conducted between 1984 and 1989.
 These included blood pressure and cardiorespiratory fitness, which was assessed as maximal oxygen uptake while riding a stationary bicycle.
 Blood pressure was classified as normal or high, and fitness was classified as low, medium or high.

-Considering blood pressure alone, compared to normal values, high blood pressure was associated with a 39% increased risk of cardiovascular mortality (hazard ratio [HR] 1.39; 95% confidence interval [CI] 1.17-1.63).
-Considering fitness alone, compared with high levels, low fitness was associated with a 74% elevated likelihood of cardiovascular death (HR 1.74; 95% CI 1.35-2.23).
+Considering blood pressure alone, compared to normal values, high blood pressure was associated with a 39 per cent increased risk of cardiovascular mortality (hazard ratio [HR] 1.39; 95 per cent confidence interval [CI] 1.17-1.63).
+Considering fitness alone, compared with high levels, low fitness was associated with a 74 per cent elevated likelihood of cardiovascular death (HR 1.74; 95 per cent CI 1.35-2.23).

 Men with high blood pressure and low fitness had a more than doubled risk of cardiovascular death compared to those with normal blood pressure and high fitness (HR 2.35; 95% CI 1.81-3.04).
 When men with high blood pressure had high fitness levels, their elevated risk of cardiovascular risk persisted but was weaker: it was 55% higher than those with normal blood pressure and high fitness (HR 1.55; 95% CI 1.16-2.07).